platipy/platipy/pong.rst

     .. literalinclude:: pong/1/pong.py
         :linenos:

-Scenes consist of a few important methods.
-The two most important are *update* and *render*.
-These are often referred to as the update and render loops, because they are called regularly by the director.
-The director handles calling these two functions on regular intervals.
-You can specify how often they are called by controlling the clock (TODO: link).
-For now, just know that by default, render and update are both called around 30 times per second.
+Scenes have four important functions to implement.
+The first two (and the most important) are *update* and *render*.
+These are called by the Director at regular intervals, in the Update and Render loops.
+You can change the length of the intervals by controlling the clock (TODO: clock link), but we should be fine with the default interval of 30 times per second.

-The render function is where your scene should handle any tasks which are related to drawing.
+The render function is where your Scene should handle any tasks related to drawing.
 Often, this function will be quite simple, consisting only of drawing groups, which we will learn about soon.
 The update function is where non-drawing based calculations will take place.
 This is where you'll write code which does physics simulations and handles user input.

-Other important functions are of course the constructor, and a function called on enter.
-We'll go ahead and fill those in with stubs for now.
+The other two functions in a Scene are the constructor (*__init__*) and *on_enter*.
+We'll keep them as stubs for now.

 .. topic:: pong.py